Cyber4All/technical-assessment/README.md

 npm install
 ```

+This installs all the dependencies for the application.

 ```bash
 npm run start
 ```

-This will install all the dependencies and start the application.
-Once the application is started, you can use Postman to test the application.
+This starts the application.

+We recommend using Postman to test the application; however feel free to use any API testing tool that you are comfortable with.